peteroupc/peteroupc.github.io/random.md

 -  **Quality:** An unpredictable-random implementation generates uniformly random bits that are unpredictable.
 "Unpredictable" means that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the randomness-generating procedure, the implementation's internal state at the given point in time, or extremely many outputs of the RNG.
 (If the sequence was generated directly by a PRNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; see "Seeding and Reseeding".)
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

-    The implementation must be automatically initialized ("seeded") with an _unpredictable seed_, defined as follows.
+    Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with an _unpredictable seed_, defined as follows.
 The seed--
     - must consist of unpredictable data (as defined earlier), which ultimately derives from a nondeterministic source or sources and no part of which may be the PRNG's own output (such data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
     - must be at least the same size as the PRNG's _state length_.

     The PRNG's _state length_ must be at least 128 bits and should be at least 256 bits.

     The implementation should be reseeded from time to time (using a newly generated seed as described earlier) to help ensure the unpredictability of the output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding and should do so before it generates more than 2<sup>32</sup> bits without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 -  **Examples:** Examples include the following:
     - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness ("entropy") is available.